opsworks-co/terraform-gitlab/Readme.md

 # GitLab Terraform Module

+## This repository is discontinued, further work at https://github.com/Perun-Engineering/terraform-gitlab

 This Terraform module provides resources to manage GitLab groups, projects, integrations, and other configurations.
 It supports creating and managing GitLab resources using a structured configuration approach with YAML files or direct variable definitions.

 ## Features